All Episodes

 It's not because of too much partisanship and all that.

-It's because, ladies and gentlemen, if he wants to run for office, national office, president, whatever, he's Got to distance himself from the Obama agenda, and he's been voting for it down the line.
+It's because, ladies and gentlemen, if he wants to run for office, national office, president, whatever, he's got to distance himself from the Obama agenda and he's been voting for it down the line.

 This guy is so unpopular that being anywhere near his agenda is a death knell.

-Big threats from President Obama to members of his own party.
+So big threats, big threats from President Obama to members of his own party, proving once again this is all about him.

-It isn't about health care, it isn't about reducing premiums 3,000%.
+It's about reducing premiums 3,000%.

-Because I hate a I had to run through this.
+Because I had to run through this.

 Obama in Cleveland yesterday said, well, let's grab the soundbite.